Road on Svínoy Island

 By Verified Expert

-Svínoy is an island located in the northern part of the wild Faroe Islands.
+Svínoy Island is a remotely located outpost in the northern part of the wild Faroe Islands.
 There is only one village on the island, which bear the name of the island.

 Havnartindur is the highest mountain on the island.
 The mountain’s name translates directly to the Harbour Peak.
 Havnartindur elevates 586 metres (1922 feet) above sea level.